Ed94/SectoredLang/README.md

 ## Alias Sets:
-Allow for all key's or defined, or ordered set of statments, to be mapped to an alias.
+Allow for all key's to be defined, or ordered set of statments, to be mapped to an alias.
 These can be used as a preprocessor or macro of sort.
-Can also b used to import a foreign language that MAS's functionality could support.
+Can also be used to import a foreign language that MAS's functionality could support.

 Module/Level dependencies must be explcitly defined within the alias.